 Kent laboratory: HIV vaccines; immune responses to HIV-1; immunotherapy

-- An HIV vaccine is urgently needed.
-The Kent lab is working towards this goal.
+A vaccine against HIV and improved Influenza vaccines are urgently needed.
+The Kent lab is working towards these goals.
 Our dedicated staff and students drive innovation and new thinking in ways to tackle the HIV/AIDS epidemic.
 Prof Kent was recently awarded the Peter Doherty Award for Outstanding PhD Supervision which reflects the quality of our work and PhD students in this area.

-- Our understanding of immune responses against the virus allows us to push on with developing novel vaccine technologies.
+Our understanding of immune responses against HIV and Influenza allows us to push on with developing novel vaccine technologies.
 In particular we have an exciting project studying nanoparticle vaccines where tiny capsules are loaded with vaccine antigens to protect them from degradation and target important immune cells that stimulate effective immunity.
-We are continuing to study aspects of overlapping peptide pulsed autologous cells (OPAL) as an effective therapeutic vaccine.
-We recently showed that this vaccine can delay AIDS.
-In addition we have exciting projects studying influenza recombinant vaccines.
-These flexible vaccine technologies allow us to refine our understanding of what will constitute effective immunity to HIV.
+In addition we have exciting projects studying influenza recombinant vaccines and their ability to induce resident memory T cells, headed by Dr Hyon-Xhi Tan.
+These flexible vaccine technologies allow us to refine our understanding of what will constitute effective immunity to HIV and Influenza.

 Visit Stephen's Lab Blog